ppkantorski/Ultrahand-Overlay/examples/README.md

 - [Overclock Buster](Overclock%20Buster/README.md): Discover the Overclock Buster example, which demonstrates how to push your device's performance to the limit by applying custom overclocking settings to OC Suite / 4IFIR kip files.

-- [Overlay Detacher](Overlay%20Detacher/README.md): The Overlay Detacher example provides a convenient way to offload and restore specific overlays, allowing you to free up system resources and improve performance.
+- [Broomstick](Broomstick/README.md): The Overlay Detacher example provides a convenient way to offload and restore specific overlays, allowing you to free up system resources and improve performance.

 - [l4t_reboot](l4t_reboot/README.md): Use the l4t_reboot utility on Linux to perform system reboots into Ubuntu with ease.